ljmartin/Missing_label_problem/README.md

 ## Layout
 Each folder has data or code + explanatory notebooks:
-* 'TheData' has the dataset used - molecular fingerprints and label vectors from ChEMBL.
+* 'data' has the dataset used - molecular fingerprints and label vectors from ChEMBL.
-* 'Part_1' demonstrates our block bootstrapping technique that reduces bias during performance evaluation.
+* 'identifying_correlated_data' demonstrates our block bootstrapping technique that reduces bias during performance evaluation.
-* 'Part_2' contains the code used to fill in missing labels based on correlations between targets.
+* 'binding_sites' contains the code for unsupervised clustering of ligand sets into their binding sites.
-* 'Part_3' contains the code for unsupervised clustering of ligand sets into their binding sites.
+* 'filling_in_missing_labels' contains the code used to fill in missing labels based on correlations between targets.

 ## Blurb: